 - The class or subject teacher, working with the SENCO establishes a clear analysis of the pupil's needs.
-Fine-tuned assessments such as standardised tests, profiling tools, and criterion referenced checklists are used in conjunction with progress against national curriculum descriptors - Pupil's views on their difficulties and approaches to support are gathered and recorded (All About Me/ SEN Support Plan) - Parent/Carers discuss their concerns with class / subject teacher and SENCO and a focussed programme of support is planned to address areas of difficulty and specific outcomes set are recorded - If the pupil continues to make limited progress against baseline after 2 cycles of assess, plan, do review then external services should be asked to undertake specialist assessments, discuss progress and give advice (such as SENISS or EPS).
-School must seek parental consent and support for the decision to involve external services
+Fine-tuned assessments such as standardised tests, profiling tools, and criterion referenced checklists are used in conjunction with progress against national curriculum descriptors - Pupil's views on their difficulties and approaches to support are gathered and recorded (All About Me/ SEN Support Plan) - Parent/Carers discuss their concerns with class / subject teacher and SENCO and a focussed programme of support is planned to address areas of difficulty and specific outcomes set are recorded - If the pupil continues to make limited progress against baseline then external services should be asked to undertake specialist assessments, discuss progress and give advice (such as SENISS or EPS).
+School must seek parental consent and support for the decision to involve external services.
+It is expected that a cycle of assess, plan, do review will be followed.

-- Pupils are in class for the vast majority of day following an increasingly individualised curriculum linking content of whole class work and learning outcomes that are appropriate to the child - Class / subject teacher supports the pupil on a regular basis as part of a small group, within the class, or 1:1, while the TA works with other pupils - Class teachers plan with support staff so that questioning supports the pupil in their learning and helps to develop their independence - Opportunities for repetition, over-learning and consolidation of skills are planned for within their timetable - Teaching Assistants are trained to deliver specific interventions / strategies and develop independent learning in the pupils they support, settings should follow and use the EEF Guidance on 'Making the best use of Teaching Assistants' https://educationendowmentfoundation.org.uk/tools/guidance-reports/making-best-use-of-teaching-assistants/
+- Pupils are in class for the vast majority of day following an increasingly individualised curriculum linking content of whole class work and learning outcomes that are appropriate to the child - Class / subject teacher supports the pupil on a regular basis as part of a small group, within the class, or 1:1, while the TA works with other pupils - Class teachers plan with support staff so that questioning supports the pupil in their learning and helps to develop their independence - Opportunities for repetition, over-learning and consolidation of skills are planned for within their timetable - Teaching Assistants are trained to deliver specific interventions / strategies and develop independent learning in the pupils they support, settings should follow and use the EEF Guidance on 'Making the best use of Teaching Assistants' https://educationendowmentfoundation.org.uk/tools/guidance-reports/makingbest-use-of-teaching-assistants/